The 10 Best User Engagement Tools for SaaS in 2021

-We’re going to run through the best customer engagement software/tools so that you can choose the right one for your organization.
+We’re going to run through the best engagement tools so that you can choose the right one for your organization.

-Before we start, we should clarify what a user engagement software/tool is, and what makes a good one.
+Before we start, we should clarify what a user engagement tool is, and what makes a good one.

-What do we mean when we say customer/user engagement tool?
+What do we mean when we say user engagement tool?

 When we talk about user engagement, we’re talking about listening to your users and then responding.
 It’s all about the conversation you’re having with them.

-In essence, there are three main components when it comes to customer engagement:
+In essence, there are three main components when it comes to user or customer engagement:

 - Analyzing behavior